ajavamind/Extract-WAV-Data/README.md

 ![Screenshot of Data Waveform in Audacity](screenshot/waveform.png)

-The above screenshot example waveform data is a "01010010101".
+The above screenshot example of Arcade/FRED waveform data is a "01010010101".
 In the waveform example the first "1" bit is a start bit, and is followed by 8 data bits, and the waveform ends with a "1" parity bit (even parity).
 The data byte value is hexadecimal "52" (least significant bits first).
 This example assumes preceeding "0" bits before the first data byte.